HaneulKim214/Hw.9/README.md

 Creating a visualization dashboard website using visualizations we've created in a past assignment.
 Where all the images are stored in images folder

-Even though it is a simple topic I've tried and worked hard to understand all concepts.
+Even though it is a simple topic I've tried and worked hard to understand all concepts and learned core concepts in html, css, bootstrap and how they all work together.

 **Hardships:**
 - Since it was first time encountering front-end development I had hard time understanding bootstrap classes, what each classes do however